AGCCS/AGCCS-CTRL22/circuit/README.md

 **Note:** In contrast to the classic ATmega architecture, the ATmega4808 has the boot loader in low address range and, hence, the load address of the application firmware needs to be adjusted accordingly.
-Optiboot is located in the range 0x0000 to 0x01ff and expects firmware to load at 0x0200.
-This needs to be made explicit when compiling the firmware, e.g., with the linker directive `--section-start=.text=0x200`.
+Optiboot is located in the range 0x0000 to 0x01ff and expects the application to load at 0x0200.
+This needs to be made explicit when compiling the application firmware, e.g., with the linker directive `--section-start=.text=0x200`.
 The `makefile` provided with our firmware [../ctrl22](../ctrl22/) will take care about this detail.